handsontable/handsontable/docs/content/guides/columns/column-filter.md

 :::

-To enable filtering only for specific columns, hide the filter menu from the columns that you don't want to filter.
-For example, in the following demo, you can filter only the **Brand** column.
+You have control over which columns are filterable and for which columns the column menu is enabled.
+In the following demo, only the **Brand** column is filterable, while the other columns are not.
+However, the **Model** column still has the column menu available in case you want to have some useful items in the menu such as **Clear column**.

 ::: only-for javascript